- Health care access during COVID-19

 The Government of Yukon also gives media briefings to provide more information about COVID-19 initiatives and updates.
 These are also streamed on Facebook and picked up by Yukon media outlets.

 The Yukon government is sharing information with all Yukoners in various ways.

-The Chief Medical Officer of Health (CMOH) provides briefings on Mondays, Wednesdays and Fridays (schedule is subject to change).
-These briefings include the latest test result numbers and address the evolving pandemic situation and Yukon’s response.
+The Chief Medical Officer of Health (CMOH) provides a briefing on Wednesdays (schedule is subject to change).
+This briefing include the latest test result numbers and address the evolving pandemic situation and Yukon’s response.
 These updates are streamed on Facebook and tend to be picked up by media outlets such as CBC, CKRW and CHON FM.

 Information bulletins and news releases